facelessuser/ColorHelper/docs/src/markdown/usage.md

 ## Color Previews

-When color previews are enabled, ColorHelper detects colors in the visible viewport, it will create a previews right next to every color it finds.
-When the preview is clicked, a tooltip will appear which gives access to tools and other features.
+When color previews are enabled, ColorHelper detects colors in the visible viewport, it will create previews right next to every color it finds.
+When the preview is clicked, a popup will appear which gives access to tools and other features.

 ![Preview](images/example.png)